yfuks/ft_2048/README.md

 ##Compile

-Git clone this repository and simply type :
+Git clone this repository and simply type (only works on UNIX system):
 ````
  $ make
 ````